 Northwell Hospitals earned 23 national rankings in the 2019-2020 US News and World Report Best Hospital survey.
 Our residents rotate through two of the highly ranked hospitals, which are both large tertiary hospitals: (1025 beds) and (764 beds).
 In addition, residents rotate through a state-of-the-art health system core laboratory, as well as the Northwell Health Anatomic Pathology Services, a stand-alone surgical pathology office suite.

-With nearly 110,000 surgical specimens, 200,000 cytology specimens, and 11 million billable tests overseen by more than 40 anatomic and clinical pathologists many who are alumni of our Residency Program.
-This team-oriented department offers extraordinary opportunities in pathology residency education.
+With nearly 110,000 surgical specimens, 200,000 cytology specimens, and 11 million billable tests overseen by more than 40 anatomic and clinical pathologists, this team-oriented department offers extraordinary opportunities in pathology residency education.
 In addition, research opportunities are available within the department and in collaboration with the .

 We are very excited about our involvement with the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 The department faculty is extensively involved in the integrated two-year structure course and incorporates many of the active learning strategies utilized at the medical school into our residency program didactic sessions.

 This is a department with an experienced, dedicated faculty, committed to excellence in patient care and graduate medical education, set in a nurturing and friendly environment.
 It’s challenging and a lot of fun!